Structural transitions in interacting lattice systems: Preliminary formalism

 Moreover, note that the invariance of $E(A,\Delta)$ with respect to the transform $\Delta\to 1/\Delta$ is obviously ensured by the formula (\ref{final}). \end{remark}

-\begin{remark} If the potential $f$ decays to zero at large distances too slowly, the integral in (\ref{final}) may diverge which requires a regularization (analytic continuation).
-Like for instance, for the Riesz potential the integral converges if $s>2$.
-The Coulomb case with $s=1$ has to be regularized by adding a uniform neutralizing background which corresponds to the subtraction of the singular term $-\pi/t$ in the square bracket in the integral (\ref{final}), as it is explained for instance in \cite{Travenec22}. \end{remark} {3.\arabic{equation}}
+\begin{remark} If the potential $f\not\in \mathcal{F}$ decays to zero at large distances too slowly -- like for instance for the Riesz potential with $s<2$ -- the integral in (\ref{final}) may diverge which requires a regularization.
+Typical examples are available in the literature, in particular in \cite[Section IV.2]{LewinJelliumReview}, where the renormalization for Riesz potential and logarithmic energy are presented and where it is showed that adding a uniform neutralizing background to the system yields to the analytic continuation of the Epstein zeta function.
+In the Coulomb case with $s=1$, it corresponds to the subtraction of the singular term $-\pi/t$ in the square bracket in the integral (\ref{final}), as it is also explained in \cite{Travenec22}.
+Therefore, the energy for